Naveen175py/pokemonApi/README.md

 # pokemonApi
-fetching data from pokemon api you can search for pokemon whose names are there in the api.
+fetching data from pokemon api, you can search for pokemon whose names are there in the api.

 Some of the available pokemons are Charizard, Umbreon, Garchomp, Arceus etc.